Finding a Top Financial Advisor Firm in Wichita, Kansas

 How We Found the Top Financial Advisor Firm in Wichita, Kansas

-The top financial advisor firm in Wichita is 6 Meridian LLC, which has close to $1.80 billion in assets under management.
-The firm has 14 financial advisors on staff.
-They include three certified financial planners (CFPs) and three chartered financial analysts (CFAs).
+The top financial advisor firm on our list is 6 Meridian.
+The firm has a wide range of financial advisors on staff.
+They boast certifications such as certified financial planner (CFP) and chartered financial analyst (CFA).

 At 6 Meridian, some advisors are brokers and/or insurance agents, and in their non-advisor roles, they collect transaction-based fees.
 This has the potential of being a conflict of interest, But as an SEC-registered firm, 6 Meridian is legally required to put clients' interests before its own.